Jinzizhisir/PSA-Fusion/README.md

 ![alt text](./corruptions.png)

 Here, we present the _dataset_ and _source code_ for all corruptions.
-You can visit our [website](https://zjushine.github.io/PSA-Fusion/) for videos and
+You can visit our [website](https://zjushine.github.io/PSA-Fusion/) for videos and the manuscript.

 ## Dataset: Kitti-Spoof
 You can download [Kitti-Spoof (click here)](https://drive.google.com/drive/folders/1lM__ssa1u_4X2D8tLoEHmxVQTytnwz1I?usp=sharing) from google drive.